Vaaskr/StudioBustAdjuster/README.md

 ## Features
 - Sliders that adjust both the main settings and the extra settings of a characters bust
-- Adds Timeline Compatiblity so values can be changed by Timeline
+- Adds Timeline Compatiblity so values can be changed via Timeline

 ## How to install
 1. Install latest BepInEx5, BepisPlugins and KKAPI.